nodejs/node/doc/api/wasi.md

 -->

-Return an import object that can be passed to `wasi.start` if no other WASM imports are needed beyond those provided by wasi.
+Return an import object that can be passed to `wasi.start` if no other WASM imports are needed beyond those provided by WASI.
 It will reflect the version of wasi requested when `new WASI` was called.